ASH WEDNESDAY

 Kyrie eleison.

-by turning: pride into humility,
+pride into humility,

-indifference into love,
+indifference to love,